Sooner0931/Dask_Recipe/README.md

 # Dask_Recipe
-Dask: scalable computing for the next decade
+Scalable computing for the next decade